Gilbert Fredette for Norway House Chief

 Gilbert in La Liberté: Traditional Law vs. Canadian Law

-Gilbert spoke at a Indigenous Services Canada gathering in Toronto, ON about First Nations safety planning
+Gilbert Fredette spoke at an Indigenous Services Canada gathering in Toronto, ON, discussing First Nations safety planning. .

 Gilbert in La Liberté: Traditional Law vs. Canadian Law